Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

-As described earlier, a key difference between {\ModelName} and existing continuous reasoning approaches is that it explicitly models the randomness of the thinking process.
-Concretely, {\ModelName} maps the current thought to a distribution of possible thoughts at the next step.
-However, due to the multi-modality of thought distributions, it is insufficient to directly parameterize them as simple distributions such as Gaussians.
-We address this problem by introducing an auxiliary random variable $\bm{R}_k\in \mathbb{R}^{\tau \times d}$ at each step $k$, where $\tau$ is a scaling factor.
-Instead of directly mapping the current thought to the multimodal and high-dimensional distribution of thoughts at the next step, we first map it to a distribution of $\bm{R}_k$, which lies in a better-behaved, lower-dimensional space.
-This separation facilitates more controllable randomness.
-Specifically, in Section~\ref{section:training}, we point out that by adding a sparsity constraint to $\bm{R}_k$, we could encourage each dimension of $\bm{R}_k$ to represent a single random factor and stabilize the training process.
-In Section~\ref{section:analysis}, we observe that $\bm{R}_k$ effectively controls different aspects of thinking, including high-level factors (e.g., searching directions, reasoning depth) and low-level choices (e.g., expression format, sentence length).
+As described earlier, a key difference between {\ModelName} and existing continuous reasoning approaches is that it explicitly parameterizes the randomness of the thinking process at the \emph{step level}.
+Concretely, we introduce an auxiliary random variable $\bm{R}_k\in \mathbb{R}^{\tau \times d}$ to control the reasoning behavior at step $k$. $\tau$ here is the length scaling factor of $\bm{R}_k$.
+Instead of directly mapping the current thought at time step $k-1$ to the multi-modal and high-dimensional distribution of thoughts at the next step $k$, we first map it to a distribution of $\bm{R}_k$, which lies in a better-behaved, lower-dimensional space.
+Then, we can map the current thought and the controlling variable $\bm{R}_k$ deterministically to the next thought.
+To encourage each dimension of $\bm{R}_k$ to represent a single random factor and stabilize the training process, we further add a sparsity constraint to $\bm{R}_k$, which will be elaborated in Section~\ref{section:training}.
+As observed in Sections~\ref{sec:syn_results} and~\ref{section:analysis}, the introduction of $\bm{R}_k$ facilitates more controllable randomness in the reasoning process.
+For example, we find that different dimensions of $\bm{R}_k$ effectively controls different aspects of thinking, including high-level factors (e.g., search directions, reasoning depth) and low-level choices (e.g., expression format, sentence length).

-Since $\bm{R}_k$ varies with input information and the latent thought at step $k$, we employ a learnable randomness predictor $g$ to model its distribution: